Creating Unit Test Suite¶

 Run Unit Test Suites¶

-You can run the created Unit Test Suites using the unit testing server that is included in the embedded Micro Integrator of WSO2 Integration Studio.
-Right-click the test directory and click Run Unit Test to run all the unit test suites at once, or right-click the particular unit test suite and click Run Unit Test to run a selected unit test suite.
+Right-click the test directory and click Run Unit Test to run all the unit test suites at once.
+Alternatively, right-click the particular unit test suite and click Run Unit Test to run a selected unit test suite.